-Quantum Leaps, LLC is a North Carolina based developer of modern, embedded real-time software especially suitable for mission-critical systems.
-Our award-winning QP™ real-time framework/RTOS and the QM™ modeling tool have been chosen by companies around the world to build electronic products ranging from implantable medical devices to complex weapon systems.
+Quantum Leaps, LLC makes modern, real-time embedded (RTE) software especially suitable for mission-critical systems.
+Our lighweight QP™ real-time frameworks and the QM™ modeling and code-generating tool have been chosen by hundreds of companies around the world to build electronic products ranging from implantable medical devices to complex weapon systems.

-Our mission is to bring quantum leaps of innovation to embedded systems programming by facilitating widespread adoption of reactive programming, hierarchical finite state machines (UML statecharts), design-by-contract, graphical modeling and automatic code generation.
+Our mission is to bring quantum leaps of innovation to embedded systems programming by facilitating widespread adoption of reactive programming, hierarchical finite state machines (UML statecharts), unit testing, graphical modeling and automatic code generation.

 Quantum Leaps, LLC was founded by Dr. Miro Samek in 2005 in Palo Alto, California—at the heart of Silicon Valley—and subsequently relocated to Chapel Hill, North Carolina in 2007.
 The company has always been independent, debt-free, and profitable from day one.
 We're here for the long haul.